dsuryd/dotNetify-Elements/DevApp.ViewModels/Docs/Display/Chart.md

 ﻿## Chart

 The elements to display a chart; based on the popular [Chart.js](https://www.chartjs.org/).

 There are several ways to specify the view model property values:

 - as an array of values; can be any type.
 - as a two-dimensional string array of labels and values.
 - as an array of key-value pairs.

 You can use the [CRUD APIs](http://dotnetify.net/react/crud) on the array to update the chart.
-For updates and deletes, use the array of key-value pairs and set the _&lt;prop-name&gt;&#95;itemKey_ property to "Key".
+For updates and deletes, use the array of key-value pairs and set the _&lt;prop-name&gt;\_itemKey_ property to "Key".

 #### Line Chart